-Adult Social Care Community Services Support Services CommissioningOperations Libraries Sport and Recreation Museums and Heritage Parks and Countryside Strategic Arts Adult Education Finance Management Information Development
+Adult Social Care Community Services Support Services CommissioningOperations Libraries Sport and Recreation Museums and Heritage Parks and Countryside Strategic Arts Adult Education FinanceManagement InformationDevelopment

-Adult Social Care covers Assessment and Care Management Services, and the provision of day services and homecare.
-We also commission services from the independent and voluntary sector.
+The operations section of Adult Social Care is integrated with the Foundation Trust and covers assessment and care management services, and the provision of day services and homecare.
+Adult Social Care commissioning services are integrated with the Primary Care Trust (PCT) and commissions services from the independent and voluntary sector and statutory sector.

 Services for people with mental health problems are integrated with Tees Esk and Wear Valley NHS Trust.
-Services are also provided by integrated teams for older people and people with a physical disability or sensory impairment.
+Increasingly services are being provided by integrated teams.